MarcusThorne/marz-studio/README.md

 ![Screenshot 2020-08-21 at 10 01 01](https://user-images.githubusercontent.com/46029164/90872979-4fff8700-e395-11ea-8bcd-179739797c10.png)

 This repository contains a web application where users can buy and sell art works.
-This Rails app is generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), which is created using Rails, PostgreSQL and Devise.
+This Rails app a student project which is generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), which is created using Rails, PostgreSQL and Devise.
 The live website has been deployed to Heroku.
 This project was developed by [Marcus](https://github.com/MarcusThorne), [Aidan](https://github.com/Scotland05), [Rohit](https://github.com/Ritz2286) & [Zee](https://github.com/zeemai).